victorrjimenezz/4PT-Repository/README.md

 If you would like to create your own repository, we recommend checking the [4PT Repo GUI](https://github.com/victorrjimenezz/4PT-REPO-GUI) app.
 It's a graphical interface that enables users to easily create a repository, and even host it with a bundled http server.

 ******

+## Testing this repository template

+This repository template is available for testing at the URL https://victorrjimenezz.github.io/4PT-Repository/

+******